-13) Incorporation of the first preparatory meeting for the [2015] [2016] world radiocommunication conference within the conference period.
+19) Incorporation of the first preparatory meeting for the [2015] world radiocommunication conference within the conference period.

-14) Identification of the level of achievement of the different programmes with a view to utilizing resources for other new activities.
+20) Identification of the level of achievement of the strategic goals, objectives and outputs with a view to increasing efficiency by the reallocation of budget, when necessary.

-15) For new programmes or those having additional financial resource implications, a "value-added impact statement" should justify how the proposed programmes differ from current and/or similar programmes in order to avoid overlap and duplication.
+21) For new activities or those having additional financial resource implications, a value-added assessment shall be made in order to justify how the proposed activities differ from current and/or similar activities and to avoid overlap and duplication.

-16) Sound consideration of the resources allocated to regional initiatives, programmes and assistance to members, to the regional presence both in the regions and at headquarters, as well as those resulting from the outcome of WTDC and the Hyderabad Action Plan, and financed directly as activities from the Sector budget.
+22) Sound consideration of the resources allocated to regional initiatives, outputs and assistance to members, to the regional presence both in the regions and at headquarters, as well as those resulting from the outcome of WTDC and the Dubai Action Plan, and financed directly as activities from the Sector budget.

-17) Reduction of the cost of travel on duty, by limiting time on mission as well as through joint representation in meetings, and benefiting from reductions in air fares.
+23) Reduction of the cost of travel on duty, by prioritizing the allocation of staff from the regional and area offices, by limiting time on mission as well as through joint representation in meetings, by establishing new travel policies such as: 30-day notice; travel in business class only according to category (P5 and above) and age (60 years) of staff and the hours of travel (above 10 hours of flying time, excluding ground time); among others.

+24) Improve and prioritize internal electronic working methods in order to reduce travel to/from regional offices to Geneva.

-18) Taking into account No. 145 of the Convention, a full range of electronic working methods needs to be explored to possibly reduce the costs, number and duration of the Radio Regulations Board meetings in the future, e.g. reduction of the number of meetings in one calendar year from four to three.
+25) Taking into account No. 145 of the Convention, a full range of electronic working methods needs to be explored to possibly reduce the costs, number and duration of the Radio Regulations Board meetings in the future, e.g. reduction of the number of meetings in one calendar year from four to three.

-19) Introduce incentive programmes, such as efficiency taxes, innovation funds and other methods in order to address innovative cross-cutting means of improving the Union's productivity.
+26) Introduce incentive programmes, such as efficiency taxes, innovation funds and other methods in order to address innovative cross-cutting means of improving the Union's productivity.

-20) Move, to the extent practicable, from present communications by fax between the Union and Member States to modern electronic communication methods.
+27) Discontinue permanently present communications by fax and traditional postal mail between the Union and Member States and replace with modern electronic communication methods.

-21) Any additional measures adopted by the Council.
+28) Any additional measures adopted by the Council.